makgyver/fluke/docs/def_alg/def_client.md

 ## Creating your `Client` class

-To create your own `Client` class, you need to inherit from the [Client](../fluke.client.md) class.
+To create your own `Client` class, you need to inherit from the [Client (or PFLCLient)](../fluke.client.md) class.
 The suggested steps to create a new `Client` class are:

 1. Define the constructor of the class and set the hyperparameters in the `hyper_params` attribute.
 All the inherited attributes should be set calling the super constructor.
 Here, you can also set any additional attributes that you may need.